 In the near future, online gambling for money and betting in the state is expected to be classified as a criminal offence punishable by up to three years in prison or a fine of Rs 1 lakh.

-Recently, last week on Saturday, the Karnataka Cabinet agreed to prohibit the online internet gambling and betting.
+Recently, last month around 4th of September, the Karnataka Cabinet agreed to prohibit the online internet gambling and betting.
 The lottery and horse racing, on the other hand, are not outlawed.

 The cabinet passed the Karnataka Police (Amendment) Bill last week, which aims to prohibit profit-making online gaming.
 The decision was made in response to complaints from organisations and parents who wanted to see something done.